,Q: Is this LTR class for beginners? What is the cost?

 Q: What do I need to wear/bring to my LTR classes?

-A: The first class or two is land-based and you will begin by learning the technical basics of the rowing stroke on the rowing ergometer (what rowers refer to as an ERG) you will also learn about the rowing equipment, terminology (whole new language) and our boatyard.
-You will need drinking water, sneakers and typical workout cloths for these first few lessons.
-After classes move onto the water, you will need socks (boats have shoes already attached) a hat/visor, bottle of drinking water, sunglasses and suntan lotion.
-No chewing gum for safety reason while rowing or erging.
+A: The first class or two may be land-based, or partly land-based.
+It's useful to begin by learning the technical basics of the rowing stroke on the rowing ergometer (what rowers refer to as an ERG).
+In the early LTR sessions you will also learn about the rowing equipment, terminology (whole new language) and our boatyard.
+For each LTR session you should bring drinking water, typical workout cloths, sneakers and socks, a hat/visor, sunglasses and sun lotion.
+For safety reasons no chewing gum is permitted while rowing or erging.
 You should dress for the weather conditions of the day and wear comfortable but not baggy cloths.
-There are many moving parts of the boat in which fabric can get caught such as in the sliding seat wheels or the end of an oar handle hooking loose tops.
-You'll notice most rowers wear form fitting spandex style unitards, snug shorts and a dry fit style snug shirt.
-ALWAYS BRING DRINKING WATER (sports bottles are great for rowing so you dont need two hands to open and result in less impact on our environment) to each class.
+There are many moving parts of the boat in which fabric can get caught, such as in the sliding seat wheels or the end of an oar handle hooking loose tops.
+You'll notice most rowers wear form fitting spandex style unitards, or snug shorts and a dry fit style snug shirt.
+ALWAYS BRING DRINKING WATER to each class.

 Bright color cloths are also important!!!!
 For safety reasons the brighter you are the more you will stand out to other traffic (other rowers and power boats) on the ICW.
 Even in large crew boats bright cloths please!!